-Villanovia is a fully renovated country property surrounded by a 360° amazing panorama.
-It overlooks the Cecina valley, the cities of Volterra and Pomarance, the Metallic Hills and Larderello, with the visible geothermal vapors.
+Uniquely located on a hilltop inside the natural park of Berignone, overlooking the Cecina valley, the cities of Volterra and Pomarance, the Metallic Hills and Larderello, with the visible geothermal vapors.

-The ground floor, where once there were stables, is the most ancient part of house, from the XVII century, which now houses the large party room with fireplace, the fully equipped master kitchen and two apartments with independent entrance from the garden.
+The 16th century groundfloor entrance (all in stone and arches) is the most ancient part of the house, which now houses the large party room with fireplace, the fully equipped master kitchen and two apartments with independent entrance from the garden.

 |Size||Sleeps up to 18, 8 bedrooms|